Blog

 Be prepared for a lot of commercials advertising free dental and vision benefits.
 You may even hear ads mentioning things like Part B givebacks, free flex cards, and more.

 Private Medicare Advantage (MA) plans and big call centers advertise a lot during AEP, and while their extra perks are nice, availability differs, and we recommend choosing a plan for its health coverage, not the perks.
-As an example, there are currently no plans in Macon County with Part B giveback benefits.

 Read More: 6 Simple Ways to Tell If Medicare Advantage Is Right For You